acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 If there's an error but you don't see where it is, hit F8 to jump to it in VS Code.

 The red squiggle is a compile-time error.
-When you get a red squiggle, you entered some expression that doesn't make sense.
+You get a red squiggle because you entered an expression that doesn't make sense.
 The syntax is wrong, or you're using a name that doesn't mean anything, or you forgot a parenthesis, or there's a type error, like adding `3 + false`.

 ## The Basic Development Cycle